plumed/install-plumed/README.md

 Plumed will be cloned from `https://github.com/plumed/plumed2.git` and the script will automatically install the latest stable version.

-And by default the intenral module dependencies will not be compiled.
+And by default the internal module dependencies will not be compiled.

 - Options
   - [repository](#repository)